A modular approach to Fermat equations of signature $(p,p,5)$ using Frey hyperelliptic curves: Conductors of

-There are finitely many possibilities for $F$.
-For each possible choice, we may compute the conductor exponent of $\rhoJmp \mid_{I_{\Fqr}}$ using the ${\tt Magma}$.
-In particular, using \texttt{Magma's} function \textit{GaloisRepresentations} we compute all possible irreducible Galois representations that factor through the Galois group of $F/K_{\Fqr}$ faithfully.
-For each Galois representation we compute the conductor which is always equal to $\Fqr^2$ when $F=M$ and $\Fqr^3$ when $F=L$.
-Therefore, we conclude that the conductor of $\rhoJmp$ is equal to $\Fqr^2$ and $\Fqr^3$ when $F=M$ and $L$, respectively.
+Using \texttt{Magma's} function \textit{GaloisRepresentations}, we compute all irreducible Galois representations of $G_{K}$ that factor through the Galois group of the normal closure $\tilde{F}/K$ of $F/K$ with inertia group order equal to $4$ if $F = M$ and $20$ if $F = L$.
+Each such representation has dimension $1$ and conductor $\Fq_5$ when $F = M$, and dimension $2$ and conductor $\Fq_5^3$ when $F = L$.

-Alternatively, we may obtain a bound on the conductor exponent at $\Fqr$ using the valuation of the relative different of $F/K_{\Fqr}$ and \cite[(18)]{LRS}.
-The bound on the conductor exponent is $\le 3$ in case $F = L$ and $\le 2$ in case $F = M$.
-Since we know the reduction type is potentially good reduction, the conductor exponent is $2$ or $3$, though we do not have an explicit criterion to determine which is the case, unlike the proof above. \end{proof}
+Therefore, the conductor of $\rho$ is equal to $\Fq_5^2$ when $F = M$ as the inertial type of $\rho$ in this case must be a principal series with characters that are inverses of each other on inertia; the conductor of $\rho$ is equal to $\Fq_5^3$ when $F = L$ and the inertial type in this case is supercuspidal.